Backcountry Essentials Guide: How To Get Started In The Backcountry

 Extra Gloves

-Not bring an extra pair of gloves is where most new backcountry skiers go wrong and they pay the price for it.
+Not bringing an extra pair of gloves is where most new backcountry skiers go wrong and they pay the price for it.
 Your hands get a lot more snow coverage when skiing in deep powder than when on the piste and your hands will sweat more due to a higher aerobic output when hiking.
 When gloves get wet, they are next to impossible to dry on the mountain, and when gloves get wet they get cold, really quickly.
 Having a spare change of gloves to change, either a thinner pair of gloves to use when hiking or a thick pair for when your gloves get wet will keep you warm and comfortable in the backcountry.

 Layers